 Skin Pigmentation Treatment with Sun Damage

 A tan does not mean healthy skin.
 The dark discolouration of the skin as a result of the sun is a sign of skin damage.
 This is most recognisable as age spots, liver spots, or freckles are permanent alterations to the skin’s appearance.
 Laser pigmentation removal is useful for skin types 1 to 4.
-Laser and IPL are sometimes put under the same umbrella, like skin pigmentation treatment.
+Laser and IPL treatment are sometimes put under the same umbrella, like skin pigmentation treatment.

 IPL or a photo facial is useful for skin discolouration across red and brown hues.
 Therefore it can treat a spectrum of skin changes.
 Laser pigmentation removal can include specific pigment lasers that act superficially to remove the brown marks or a deeper laser such as CO2 laser resurfacing.
 If sun damage is extensive and skin discolouration is combined with fine lines and wrinkles, CO2 laser provides a better treatment option—the newest laser for pigmentation, Picosecond lasers.
 The first of these, the Picosure, was introduced for laser tattoo removal and pigmentation removal for all skin types.

 Alternatives to Laser Pigmentation Removal

 Apart from laser pigmentation removal, medical-grade peels and skin lightening creams can be used in combination or for pigmentation removal.
 These treatments will all help to various degrees with textural concerns as well.

 Other leading causes of changes in skin colour is post-inflammatory hyperpigmentation and melasma.
 Melasma is caused by a combination of hormones and the sun.
 It can occur in women when they go on the pill when they become pregnant and can happen in men though this is rarer.
 Treatment of melasma focuses on hydroquinone cream and peels.
 However, laser and IPL can be considered for resistant melasma.